openhab/openhab-addons/bundles/org.openhab.binding.amazonechocontrol/README.md

 ## Smart Home Devices

 Note: the cannels of smartHomeDevices and smartHomeDeviceGroup will be created dynamically based on the capabilities reported by the amazon server.
 This can take a little bit of time.
+The polling interval configured in the Account Thing to get the state is specified in minutes and has a minimum of 10.
+This means it takes up to 10 minutes to see the state of a channel.
+The reason for this low interval is, that the polling causes a big server load for the Smart Home Skills.

 ### Supported Things